weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 We know that there are at least three such blocks to assign, and at least two will be assigned to `Rs`.

 Given `WStep` it is a simple matter to complete our definition for `W` we started above.
-But fist we take a quick aside to recall the `foldl` operator which will come in very handy.
+But first we take a quick aside to recall the `foldl` operator which will come in very handy.

 *But first...*